That's My Boy (2012 film)

 That's My Boy is a 2012 American comedy film directed by Sean Anders, written by David Caspe, and produced by Adam Sandler, Jack Giarraputo, Heather Parry, and Allen Covert.
 It stars Sandler and Andy Samberg, with Leighton Meester and James Caan.
 It also stars Vanilla Ice, Tony Orlando, Will Forte, Milo Ventimiglia, and Susan Sarandon in supporting roles.
 The film follows Donny Berger (Sandler), a middle-aged alcoholic who once enjoyed celebrity status for being at the center of a teacher-student statutory rape case, as he tries to rekindle his relationship with his adult son, Todd Peterson/Han Solo Berger (Samberg), born as the result of that illicit relationship, in hopes that their televised reunion will earn him enough money to avoid going to prison for his tax debts.

-Produced by Sandler's Happy Madison Productions in association with Relativity Media, That's My Boy was released in the United States on June 15, 2012, by Columbia Pictures, to a critical and commercial failure, grossing only $57.7 million against a $57.5–70 million budget and was negatively reviewed by critics.
+Produced by Columbia Pictures and Sandler's Happy Madison Productions in association with Relativity Media, That's My Boy was released in the United States on June 15, 2012, by Sony Pictures Releasing, to a critical and commercial failure, grossing only $57.7 million against a $57.5–70 million budget and was negatively reviewed by critics.
+It is commonly cited as one of the worst movies ever made.

 Plot

 In 1984, in Massachusetts, a teenage Donny Berger develops an infatuation with his middle-school teacher, Mary McGarricle.
-Initially, Mary appears repulsed by Donny's flirtations and punishes him with a month of detention.
+At first, Mary seems repulsed by Donny's flirtations and punishes him with a month of detention.
 However, during this detention, she unexpectedly seduces Donny, and the two begin a sexual relationship.
 Their affair is publicly exposed during an auditorium assembly, leading to Mary's arrest and conviction for statutory rape.
 She receives a 30-year prison sentence, while the scandal inadvertently propels Donny into the spotlight as a child celebrity.
 When Mary becomes pregnant, custody of their unborn child is awarded to Donny's physically abusive father, with the legal provision that Donny will assume full custody once he reaches adulthood.

-Twenty-eight years later, Donny has descended into a life of financial instability and alcoholism.
-He owes $43,000 in back taxes to the Internal Revenue Service (IRS) and faces the threat of a three-year prison sentence.
-In a desperate gamble, he places a $20 bet on an 8000:1 underdog in an upcoming race, hoping for a windfall, while simultaneously devising a contingency plan in case the bet fails.
+28 years later, Donny has descended into a life of financial instability, alcoholism, and irresponsibility.
+He owes $43,000 in back taxes to the Internal Revenue Service (IRS) and faces a potential three-year prison sentence.
+In a desperate gamble, he places a $20 bet on an 8000:1 underdog in an upcoming race, hoping for a windfall, while also devising a contingency plan if the bet fails.
 For the past decade, Donny has been estranged from his adult son, who, to escape the stigma of his parents’ scandal, changed his name from Han Solo Berger to Todd Peterson and fabricated a story that his parents had died in an explosion.
-Todd has since built a successful career as a businessman and is preparing to marry his fiancée, Jamie, at his boss Steve Spirou's Cape Cod estate.
+Todd has since built a successful career as a hedge fund manager and is preparing to marry his fiancée, Jamie, at his boss Steve Spirou's Cape Cod estate.